Scaling limits of spatial compartment models for chemical reaction networks

-Chemical reaction networks in many applications involve chemical species with vastly differing numbers of molecules and reactions with rate constants that also vary over several orders of magnitude.
-This wide variation in number and rate yield phenomena that evolve on very different time-scales.
-Recognizing that the variation in time-scales is due both to variation in species number and to variation in rate constants, we normalize species numbers and rate constants by powers of a parameter $N$ which we assume to be large, and consider a sequence of models, parametrized by $N\in\mathbb N$.
-The rescaled versions of the original model, under certain assumptions, have a limit as $N\to\infty$.
-We use stochastic equations of the form (\ref{eq:crn00}) driven by independent Poisson processes to show convergence, exploiting the law of large numbers and martingale properties of the Poisson processes.
-In addition we rely heavily on the stochastic averaging methods that date back to Khasminskii, for which we follow its formalism in terms of martingale problems from \cite{Kurtz1992}.
+Chemical reaction networks in many applications involve chemical species with vastly differing numbers of molecules and reactions with rate constants that also vary over several orders of magnitude \citet{BallKurtzPopovicRempala2006}, Examples.
+This wide variation in number and rate yield phenomena that evolve on very different time scales.
+Recognizing that the variation in time scales is due both to variation in species number and to variation in rate constants, we normalize species numbers and rate constants by powers of a parameter $N$ which we assume to be large, and consider a sequence of models, parametrized by $N\in\mathbb N$.
+Rescaled versions of the original model, under certain assumptions, have a limit as $N\to\infty$.
+We will use stochastic equations of the form (\ref{eq:crn00}) driven by independent Poisson processes to show convergence, exploiting the law of large numbers and martingale properties of the Poisson processes.
+We rely heavily on the stochastic averaging methods that date back to Khasminskii, for which we follow the formalism in terms of martingale problems from \citet{Kurtz1992}.